ericjung-de/Tasmota_KNX_DTP9/README.md

 If using the Home Assistant distribution called **Hassio**, everything for KNX is already included by default.

-If you use the ETS (KNX Configurator Software) you can add any Sonoff Tasmota KNX as a dummy device.
+If you use the ETS (KNX Configurator Software) you can add any Tasmota KNX as a dummy device.

 ## Requirements ##

-All the libraries required for Sonoff-Tasmota are [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib) along with the extra required for the KNX Driver:
+All the libraries required for Tasmota are [here](https://github.com/ascillato/Tasmota_KNX/tree/development/lib) along with the extra required for the KNX Driver:

-* [ESP KNX IP Library](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.2).
+* [ESP KNX IP Library](https://github.com/ascillato/Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.2).
 A copy of this modified library is also available [here](https://github.com/ascillato/esp-knx-ip).
 The original is [here](https://github.com/envy/esp-knx-ip).

 **Esp8266 board libraries:**
 * v pre-2.6.x (stage) Works fine.
 No known issues. **RECOMMENDED**